The digital technology age means a massive boom in devices and increasing energy demand, but it doesn’t have to come at the cost of the environment.

 The changes to our work lives and leisure time in the digital technology age have been profound – and with the coming of artificial intelligence, robotics, autonomous vehicles and the Internet of Things, the pace of change will accelerate.

-Klaus Schwab, the World Economic Forum's Founder and Executive Chairman, calls this the fourth industrial revolution and one of the biggest leadership challenges of 2017.
+Klaus Schwab, the World Economic Forum’s Founder and Executive Chairman, calls this the fourth industrial revolution and one of today’s biggest leadership challenges.
 One question is how to power this technological boom, particularly considering the need to protect the environment by using fewer fossil fuels.